parezaclovie/ai-snipe-arbitrage-bot/README.md

 ✅ Telegram & Web Dashboard – Real-time alerts and AI-driven trade recommendations.
 ✅ Cross-Chain Support – Ethereum, Solana, BSC, and Layer 2 networks.

-Follow these steps:
+Follow these steps to run the project:

-# Step 1: Clone the repository using the project's Git URL.
-git clone <YOUR_GIT_URL>
+Step 1: Clone the repository using the project's Git URL. git clone <YOUR_GIT_URL>

-# Step 2: Navigate to the project directory.
+Step 2: Navigate to the project directory. cd <YOUR_PROJECT_NAME>
-cd <YOUR_PROJECT_NAME>

-# Step 3: Install the necessary dependencies.
+Step 3: Install the necessary dependencies. npm i
-npm i

-# Step 4: Start the development server with auto-reloading and an instant preview.
-npm run dev
+Step 4: Start the development server with auto-reloading and an instant preview. npm run dev

 ## What technologies are used for this project?